-About Us Town Hall History Detroit Orlando Las Vegas Facebook
+About Us Town Hall History Detroit Las Vegas Facebook

 Every distressed woman and man need the same chances we are all lucky to have.
 For their sake and our communities' future, we need them to succeed.
-REAL SECOND CHANCE will create leaders/contributors
+REAL SECOND CHANCE will create leaders/contributors, and hopefully start at early stages in the communities we serve.

 SO MANY QUESTIONS ABOUT ENTREPRENEURSHIP, SO LITTLE GUIDANCE.
 THESE FAQ'S WILL HELP